 OUR REFUND POLICY:

 If something comes up and you can’t take the course, let us know at least 24 hours before the first class (so we can offer your spot to someone else) and we’ll give you a complete refund.
 If you decide to drop out after the first class, let us know within three days, and you only pay for the first class—we’ll refund the rest.
-And if at any point in the term your circumstances change such that it’s impossible for you to complete the course, we can offer you a credit voucher based on the number of classes remaining that you can apply to another course within a year.
+And if at any point in the term something unforeseen happens that makes it impossible for you to complete the course (e.g., serious illness), we can offer you a credit voucher based on the number of classes remaining that you can apply to another course within a year.